fespinozadeveloper/lajax/README.md

 		// ...
 		$a->doA();
 		// ...
-		return $this->reponse;
+		return $this->response;
 	}
 }
 ```

-Since all the Xajax controllers share the same instance of the Xajax response, no extra action is required to concatenate the results together.
+Since all the Lajax controllers share the same instance of the Xajax response, no extra action is required to concatenate the results together.

 ##### Controller initialization

-An Xajax controller can be initialized either by an init callback, or by an init method.
+An Lajax controller can be initialized either by an init callback, or by an init method.

-The init callback is called each time a new Xajax controller object is created, and it takes the controller as parameter.
+The init callback is called each time a new Lajax controller object is created, and it takes the controller as parameter.
 ```
 \Lajax::setInitCallback(function($controller){
 	// Initialize the controller here
 });
 ```

-Any init method defined in an Xajax controller class will be called when the class is instanciated, after the init callback.
+Any init method defined in an Lajax controller class will be called when the class is instanciated, after the init callback.

 ##### Pre- and post-request processing